This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 I discovered that all the sensitive skin moisturisers I had been using had parabens in, which is why the eczema was just getting worse.
 My now-ex boyfriend had long hair, so it’s likely that I was allergic to the shampoo he was using.
 I had to take my own pillowcase and sleeping bag to stay over at friend’s houses and couldn’t use soap in public bathrooms any more, instead carrying some hand gel anywhere I went.

 It was a massive adjustment and meant that I had to think about a lot of things that none of my friends had to think about.
-But as soon as we identified the culprit causing my eczema and started treating it with products I wasn’t allergic to, it cleared up and my face went back to normal.
+But as soon as we identified the culprit causing my eczema and started treating it with products I wasn’t allergic to, it cleared up and my face went back to its regular state.

 It never came back on my face with the severity it had previously, but when I started playing roller derby I soon found that sweat was a huge trigger for it to come back in other places – my wrists and elbows.
 I had finally found a sport I liked playing and this was a massive barrier to my enjoyment, until I figured out that wearing cut-up socks under my pads soaked up a lot of the sweat and minimised the eczema.